datameet-pune/datameet-pune.github.io/README.md

 ## Open Projects for DataMeet Pune chapter

+> Datameet is a volunteer group of civil society & programmers interested in data related issues relevant to the social sector.
+We work to improve the quality of public information/data on multiple issues such as public transport, education, city budgets, rural development etc. See <http://datameet.org> for more.
 Jump in!

 ### [<img align="right" src="images/bus%20stops%20swargate.jpg" alt="" width="300" height="152" />](images/bus%20stops%20swargate.jpg)PMPML / bus / public transport related: